 Electrical Safety Gloves: Inspection and Classification

 Rubber insulating gloves are among the most important articles of personal protection for electrical workers.
 To be effective, electrical safety gloves must incorporate high dielectric and physical strength, along with flexibility and durability.
-To ensure safety and performance, they should meet and/or exceed the requirements of current American Society for Testing and Materials (ASTM) D120 specifications.
+To help ensure safety and performance, they should meet and/or exceed the requirements of ASTM D120-14a – Standard Specification for Rubber Insulating Gloves.
 Gloves should also be electrically tested following ASTM D120-14a and International Standard IEC 60903:2014.

 A glove system consists of: